 Current Appointments:

-Associate Editor, Ringing and Migration
+Ringing and Migration - Associate

 Severnside Bird Ringing & Research Group

-British Ornithologists’ Union - Scientific Programme Committee - Avian Disease Ecology (2027)
+British Ornithologists’ Union - Scientific Programme Committee - Avian

 Natural England Twite Recovery Steering Group

-Bird Survey and Assessment Steering Group
+Bird Survey and Assessment Steering

-Consulting
+- Consulting -

 Alongside my academic research, I am interested in evidence-based methods for bird survey design and data assessment.
 I have developed technical guidance and modeling approaches for industry, and have supported academic placements to tackle real-world challenges.
 I run a start-up that supports commercial and NGO clients to design and resource scientifically robust ornithological surveys and data assessment.